 Medicare Coverage Guide

-Open Enrollment for the Year 2024 is starting soon.
+Open Enrollment for the Year 2025 has now started.
 View Your Options Today!

 Medicare coverage is a federally supported health insurance plan that focuses on helping seniors of age 65 and above.
 It also incorporates groups of disabled Americans who pay premiums and benefit whenever health disorders hit.
 It contains two primary parts, one for medical insurance and another for hospitals, but basically, the Medicare coverages are four.
 As you read on, you will understand the purpose that each serves.